dhellmann/pymotw-3/source/queue/index.rst

 .. literalinclude:: fetch_podcasts.py
    :lines: 59-68

-And the only thing left to do is wait for the queue to empty out again, using :func:`join`.
+The only thing left to do is wait for the queue to empty out again, using :func:`join`.

 .. literalinclude:: fetch_podcasts.py
    :lines: 70-

-Running the sample script produces output similar to this.
+Running the sample script produces output similar to the following.

 ::